Language App

 The 4 predominant commonalities were defined and grouped under the following banners.

-Please note: no mockup provided here for this step, but follows the same visual and organization as the other cards, but with each header being one of the below and the cards being white.
+Please note: no mockup provided here for this step, but follows the same visual and organization as the other cards, however with each header being one listed below and the cards being white.

 Ways identified how individual learns, plus what is or isn’t helpful when learning.
 Example: reading and writing is helpful, but speaking is not.